aiven/devportal/docs/products/flink/concepts/managed-service-features.rst

 By enabling these integrations, you can:

-- Push service logs into an index in Aiven for OpenSearch.
+- Push service logs into an index in Aiven for OpenSearch®.
-- Push service metrics to M3, InfluxDB, or PostgreSQL services on Aiven.
+- Push service metrics to M3®, InfluxDB®, or PostgreSQL® services on Aiven.
-- Create custom OpenSearch or Grafana dashboards to monitor the service.
+- Create custom OpenSearch or Grafana® dashboards to monitor the service.

 The platform also has alert policies configured, so you are notified via email when a key metric rises above or below a threshold set, such as low memory or high CPU consumption.